muniter/nvim-package-specification/README.md

 # The Neovim package specification

+.
 The neovim package specification consists of three components:
 1. Guidelines which provide guidance to package authors,
-2. the `packspec` file format, and
+2. the `packspec` file format, and.
 3. guidelines for `packspec`-compatible plugin manager implementers

 This specification is an effort to improve the consistency and reliability of Neovim packages.